boozallen/gsa-digitial-innovation-hackathon/README.md

 the site provides helpful information on how to translate machine unfriendly formats, like Microsoft Word, into friendly formats like JSON.

+## Disclaimers

+Style and UI theme borrowed from https://github.com/GSA/analytics.usa.gov

+## Roadmap

+- more in depth visualizations of bad mediaTypes
+ - % of good mediaTypes by theme or keyword
+ - % of good mediaTypes by maintainer
+- capability to build page through entering a url to any data.json file
+- documentation or links to resources for translating bad formats
+- directly tie into the [automatic metrics](http://labs.data.gov/dashboard/docs#automated_metrics) collected by labs.data.gov to help enforce milestones around more accessible data services.